udacity/pdsnd_github/README.md

 ### Bikeshare Project
 This project explore data related to bike share systems for three major cities in USA and answer insteresting questions about ir by computing descriptive statistic.
+### Project Details
+The experience depending on a user's input like city, month and day.
+After filterinf the dataset, users will see the statistical result of the data.